danbev/learning-nodejs/README.md

       }
       CHECK(wrap);
     }
-Like mentioned about when the constructor of TCPWrap is called it will initialize the uv_tcp_t handle.
+Like mentioned above when the constructor of TCPWrap is called it will initialize the uv_tcp_t handle.
 Using the example above we can see that `Length` should be 0 as we did not pass any arguments to the TCP function.
 Just wondering, what could be passed as a parameter?
 What ever it might look like it should be a pointer to an AsyncWrap.

 So this is where the instance of TCPWrap is created.
-Notice `a.This()` which is passed all the wway up to BaseObject's constructor and made into a persistent handle.
+Notice `a.This()` which is passed all the way up to BaseObject's constructor and made into a persistent handle.

     const req = new TCPConnectWrap();
     const err = client.connect(req, '127.0.0.1', this.address().port);

 Now, new TcpConnectWrap() is setup in TCPWrap::Initalize and the only thing that happens here is that it configured with a constructor that checks that this function is called with the `new` keyword.
 So there is really nothing else happening at this stage.
 But, when we call `client.connect` something interesting does happen:
 TCPWrap::Connect

     if (err == 0) {
-    ConnectWrap* req_wrap =
-        new ConnectWrap(env, req_wrap_obj, AsyncWrap::PROVIDER_TCPCONNECTWRAP);
+    ConnectWrap* req_wrap = new ConnectWrap(env, req_wrap_obj, AsyncWrap::PROVIDER_TCPCONNECTWRAP);
     err = uv_tcp_connect(req_wrap->req(),
                          &wrap->handle_,
                          reinterpret_cast<const sockaddr*>(&addr),